nuxt/image/docs/content/5.providers/prismic.md

----
-title: Prismic
+# Prismic

-description: Nuxt Image has first class integration with Prismic
+Nuxt Image has first class integration with Prismic

 ---

 Integration between [Prismic](https://prismic.io/docs) and the image module.